Liu Kwang-ching: Scholarly career

 A later volume, edited with Richard Hon-Chun Shek, was Heterodoxy in Late Imperial China (University of Hawai'i Press, 2004).

 Family and personal life

 In 1960, Liu married Edith Warren, who had degrees in history from Harvard and Columbia.
 They had two children, Jonathan Warren Liu and Faith Chapin Liu, and three grandchildren.

-The historian Philip A. Kuhn in delivering the 2004 Liu Kwang-ching Lecture recalled that Liu "taught by example: integrity in using sources, straightforwardness in writing, and dedication to encourging students."
+The historian Philip A. Kuhn in delivering the 2004 Liu Kwang-ching Lecture recalled that Liu "taught by example: integrity in using sources, straightforwardness in writing, and dedication to encouraging students."
 A colleague in the Davis history department recalled that "He was intensely serious about scholarly research.
 He regarded parties as a potential seminar with refreshments," however his wife recalled that he loved opera, in particular Gilbert and Sullivan.